 Then multiply each % by your target number.
 This gives you a $ or € number for each individual success factor.
 In other words, you have quantified each success factor’s contribution to reaching the target.

-Third, estimate to what degree each of those success factors is based on Americans and Germans collaborating.
+Third, estimate to what degree each of those success factors is based on cross-border collaboration.
 Assign a % to each success factor.
 The total may exceed 100% since you are estimating for each respective factor independent of each other.
-Some success factors may be more dependent on cross-Atlantic collaboration than others.
+Some success factors may be more dependent on cross-border collaboration than others.